rcanzlovar/myamplifyapp/README.md

 # myamplifyapp
-Starting with an example app using React, convert my myCalNotify app over This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Starting with an example app using React, convert my myCalNotify app over to AWS to prove I can do that.

+## boilerplate
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts